typelevel/fs2/docs/src/guide.md

 Stream.emit(1) ++ Stream.emit("hello")
 ```

 Informative!
 If you really want a dubious supertype like `Any`, `AnyRef`, `AnyVal`, `Product`, or `Serializable` to be inferred, just follow the instructions in the error message to supply a `RealSupertype` instance explicitly.
+The `++` method takes two implicit parameters -- a `RealSupertype` and a `Lub1`, the latter of which allows appending two streams that differ in effect type but share some common effect supertype.
+In this case, both of our streams have effect type `Nothing`, so we can explicitly provide an identity for the second parameter.

 ```tut
 import fs2.util.{Lub1,RealSupertype}